duaraghav8/dockershrink/README.md

 5. Improve LLM Prompts
 6. Add more AI analysis rules
 7. Improve code quality (not required if we decide to port code to Go)
+8. Add support for other programming languages (especially Python, Golang
+9. Using dockershrink as a library
+10. Allow dockershrink to be used in CI/CD pipelines